civilcoder55/rails-api/readme.md

     <img src="screenshots/3.png" width="500" height="300">
   </p>

-- for identifies the application by its token and the chat by its number along with the application token
+- for identifying the application by its token and the chat by its number along with the application token

   - i used nested resource to achieve this "/api/v1/applications/:token/chats/:number"